anantkoli/Github-interaction/README.md

 11. After you made changes repository on your local machine you need to update those on you GitHub remote repository
 12. $ git push  : Use to merge changes on GitHub repository
 13. Now you successfuly updated the GitHub remote repository
+14. After that you made some changes on the remote repository on Github and you want to retrive those changes on your computer you can use next command
+    $ git pull

+Extra: To avoid password enter process...

+1. Use credential helper to store cache for 15 minute

+$ git config --global credential.helper cache

+$ git pull and it will ask you for userID and password one time after you don't need to type for 15 minutes

+2. Adding your computer SSH -key to your GitHub account For more information see: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

 .............................Congrats on your successfuly completion....................................